cedrosdev/winnetoujs-documentation/version-3/ssr.md

 The `escapeHTML` method receives a string and escapes it.

-### Compiling with WBR
+### Compiling with WBR with --node (-n) option

-Use `node wbr -b` to compile `app.ts` to `dist` folder to import it in your server files.
+Use `node wbr -b -n` to compile `app.ts` to `dist` folder to import it in your server files.
 Note that we not recommend you to use --production flag because it makes bundle to lose their types.

+The new `--node` option will force build to use node platform when compiling winnetoujs files.

+You can use `--verbose` and `--watch` as well.

 ## Server side